MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 ```

-For more examples on how to include AutoML in your pipelines, see the [examples repository](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/pipelines/1h_automl_in_pipeline/).
+For more examples on how to include Automated ML in your pipelines, see the [examples repository](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/pipelines/1h_automl_in_pipeline/).

 # [Azure CLI](#tab/azurecli)